-Richard M. Brooks, 57, has served as our CEO since June 2000.
+Richard M. Brooks, 58, has served as our CEO since June 2000.
 From August 1993 through June 2000, he served as a Vice President and our Chief Financial Officer.
 From November 1989 until February 1992, Mr. Brooks was with Interchecks, Inc., a subsidiary of Bowater PLC, as a finance officer.
 Mr. Brooks was with Deloitte, Haskins & Sells, currently known as Deloitte LLP, from July 1982 to March 1989.
 Mr. Brooks holds a B.A. in Business from the University of Puget Sound.
-Mr. Brooks has served on the University of Puget Sound Board of Trustees from May 2002 to the present and he currently serves in the role of Immediate Past Chair and serves on a number of board committees.

 Director Qualifications: Mr. Brooks' day to day leadership as our CEO provides him with detailed knowledge of our business and operations.
 Mr. Brooks provides generational leadership, sales, marketing, merchandising and brand building experience and expertise.
 Mr. Brooks has demonstrated a record of innovation, achievement and leadership.
 This experience provides the board with a unique perspective into the operations and vision of Zumiez.
 Mr. Brooks' particular knowledge and experience with Zumiez and its competition helps the Company formulate short and long-term strategies that have helped Zumiez differentiate itself in the specialty niche of lifestyle retailing.
 As one of the Company's largest shareholders, Mr. Brooks' interest is aligned with other Zumiez shareholders' interests to increase the long-term value of the Company.

-Matthew L. Hyde, 54, was appointed to our board in December 2005 and is the Chief Executive Officer and President at West Marine, Inc. where he joined in June 2012.
-He also serves on the Board of Directors at West Marine, Inc. Previously he served as an Executive Vice President of Recreational Equipment Inc. (REI), where he had been since 1986, responsible for Marketing, Direct Sales, Real Estate and Retail operations.
+Matthew L. Hyde, 55, was appointed to our board in December 2005 and was the Chief Executive Officer and President and a member of the Board of Directors at West Marine, Inc. from June 2012 until his retirement in October 2017.
+Previously he served as an Executive Vice President of Recreational Equipment Inc. ("REI"), where he had been since 1986, responsible for Marketing, Direct Sales, Real Estate and Retail operations.
 Mr. Hyde previously led REI's online division, championing its award-winning multi-channel strategy.
-He currently serves on the board of the VMCA of the USA, and holds a Bachelor's of Science degree from Oregon State University.
+He currently serves on the board of the YMCA of the USA as its chairman, and holds a Bachelor's of Science degree from Oregon State University.